ENGGEN 303 : Innovation and Business Cases

 By the end of this course, students will be able to:

-1. Demonstrate the innovation process from problem identification through solution ideation.
-(Capability 5.1 and 7.1)
+1. Demonstrate the innovation process from problem space exploration through solution ideation.
+(Capability 5.1, 6.1 and 7.1)

-2. Examine and assess opportunities for innovation in the context of New Zealand's Four Capitals and Living Standards Frameworks.
-(Capability 2.1)
+2. Examine and assess opportunities for innovation in the context of the UN Sustainable Development Goals.
+(Capability 2.1 and 5.1)

 4. Demonstrate collaborative teamwork and how to assess and improve team and individual performance through giving and receiving feedback.
 (Capability 6.1 and 7.1)